-The sick leave for the onshore and offshore employees was 1.9% and 5.4%, respectively.
+The sick leave for the onshore and offshore employees was 0.35% and 3.32% respectively on a global basis.

 The development of the onshore and offshore organizations continues in order to prepare for increased future activities.
 The knowledge of the crew is vital for a safe and secure operation of any vessel.
 Such knowledge includes good seamanship and understanding of the demanding assignments to be executed.

 The continued low activity in the oil-service industry and excess capacity in OSV fleet has kept the charter rates low and in various areas even below operating expenses, which has caused even more vessels to move into lay-up.

 A substantial number of the OSVs in lay-up are not expected to return to the market without a significant increase in day-rates which would justify incurring deferred maintenance and other costs to reactivate the vessels.

 here has been an increase in the number of second-hand vessel sales in which new market players have bought distressed assets, and several competitors have reduced debt after bankruptcy restructuring.
 The difference in debt burden distorts the competitive landscape.
 Activity continued to be disappointing in 2017 but some more contracts and extension awards at the end of the year gives the industry some positive signals for the future.